 One son, Alan, operated the marina while Stephen and Esther were away and then the other son, Mark, joined the business in 1978.
 Over the next 10 years most of the existing marina was fully rebuilt and upgraded.

-In 1993, a 550-foot extension was added to the old, small breakwater off Thumb Point, which allowed for the development over the next five years of 150 large-boat berths.
-This development brought the total number of berths in the marina to 538.
+In 1993, a 550-foot extension was added to the old, small breakwater off Thumb Point which allowed for the development over the next five years of 150 large-boat berths.

 A new restaurant, washrooms, showers and laundry were built in 1997 and a new marina administration building was constructed in 2005.
-By this time the old cottage home/office and the Tudor home had both been demolished.
+By this time the old cottage office and Tudor home had fallen to the wrecking ball.